newtonresearch/newtonscript-clm/ReadMe.md

 INSTALLATION
 ----

-Copy the NewtonScript.plist file to ~Library/Application Support/TextWrangler/Language Modules/.
-Quit and relaunch TextWrangler for the module to take effect.
+Copy the NewtonScript.plist file to ~Library/Application Support/BBEdit/Language Modules/.
+Quit and relaunch BBEdit for the module to take effect.